Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 In short, be thorough.

-Many companies earning below the 200 million Baht threshold for revenue needn’t worry.
-They won’t have to submit a Transfer Pricing disclosure form.
+Companies with annual revenue below the 200 million Baht threshold need not worry.
+They won’t have to submit a Transfer Pricing Disclosure Form.
 There will be standard Transfer Pricing documentation.
-This will ensure your company is following the arm’s length practice when doing deals with related companies.
+This will ensure your company is following arm’s length practice when doing deals with related companies.

 Let’s start with what the Master File ought to look like.